 Sendbird Calls enables real-time voice and video calls between users within your Sendbird-integrated app.
 The Calls SDK for iOS is used to initialize, configure, and build voice and video calling functionality into your iOS application.
-This quick start shows a brief overview of the Calls SDK’s structure and features, then goes through the preliminary steps of implementing the Calls SDK into your own project.
+This and other pages in the Getting started show a brief overview of the Calls SDK’s structure and features, then goes through the preliminary steps of implementing the Calls SDK into your own project.
 This page shows requirements and a brief overview of the Calls SDK.

 Our sample app demonstrates an implementation of the core features of Sendbird Calls SDK.
 Download the app from our GitHub repository to get an idea of what you can do with the actual SDK and to get started building your own project.